Zilliqa/dev-portal-old/docs/staking/phase1/staking-error-codes.md

 ## Overview

 The `ssnlist` smart contract will emit out exception with an error code when an error condition is encountered.
-An example is shown below
+An example is shown below.
 ```
 Exception thrown: (Message [(_exception : (String "Error")) ; (code : (Int32 -13))]) :188
   Raised from IsProxy :269
   Raised from IsPaused :279
   Raised from DelegateStake :797
 ```
 Here, we will demystify the error codes.

 ## Error codes

-### General
 | Error Name | Error Code | Description |
 | ---------- | ---------- | ----------- |
 | ContractFrozenFailure | -1 | `ssnlist` contract is currently paused state |